elaiviaien/Smaug/README.md

 ## Built With

 This project is built exclusively with Python 3 and its standard libraries.
 No external libraries are used, showcasing the power and versatility of Python's built-in modules.
-Here are some of the key standard libraries used:
 ## Usage

 To use Smaug, you need to run the `main.py` file with the appropriate arguments.
 The `-mf` argument is used to specify the path to the script you want to monitor, and the `-n` argument is used to specify the number of times you want to run your script.